Heat diffusion distance processes: a statistically founded method to analyze graph data sets: Experiments

 \subsubsection{Two-sample tests}

-\paragraph*{Levels and Powers} Simulations are run to evaluate the performances of the two-sample tests using HKD and HPD processes, see Figure~\ref{fig:test_HKD} and Figure~\ref{fig:test_HPD}.
+\paragraph*{Levels and Powers.} Simulations are run to evaluate the performances of the two-sample tests using HKD and HPD processes as detailed in Algorithm~\ref{alg:two_sample_test}, see Figure~\ref{fig:test_HKD}, Figure~\ref{fig:test_HPD} and Figure~\ref{fig:test_HPD_rdm_size}.
 In all tests, the desired level is set to 0.05, and computations are done with 1000 bootstrap samples.
 Figures~\ref{subfig:test_HKD_typeI} and \ref{subfig:test_HPD_typeI} illustrate that the asymptotic levels of the tests correspond to the set level.
-On the other hand, Figures~\ref{subfig:test_HKD_power} and \ref{subfig:test_HPD_power} illustrate that the powers tend to 1 when sample sizes increase, indicating that the tests manage to distinguish between the different distributions.
+On the other hand, Figures~\ref{subfig:test_HKD_power}, \ref{subfig:test_HPD_power} and \ref{fig:test_HPD_rdm_size} illustrate that the powers tend to 1 when sample sizes increase, indicating that the tests manage to distinguish between the different distributions.
+Moreover, Figure~\ref{subfig:test_HPD_power} and \ref{fig:test_HPD_rdm_size} show the good performances of the HPD-based test even when NC is unknown and when graphs have different sizes.